London Edition at rich mix

 film screening

-At the centre of the London edition are the films themselves.
+At the heart of Matatu Film Stage are the films themselves.

-Over two days, Matatu Film Stage will present a curated selection of bold, original works from African and diaspora filmmakers.
+Over two evenings, Matatu Film Stage presents a curated selection of bold, original works from African and diaspora filmmakers.
 These are stories rooted in place but alive in the present.
-Films that challenge form, question identity, hold memory, and imagine new futures.
-Some are quiet and intimate.
-Others are urgent.
-All of them are intentional.
+Some films are quiet and intimate.
+Others carry urgency or experiment with form.
+Together, they reflect the richness and range of contemporary African cinema and the many ways filmmakers are exploring identity, memory, community, and the futures we are imagining.

 panel discussion